paul-hammant/tbd/content/index.md

   the order of releases (and other good things - see [concurrent development of consecutive releases](/concurrent-development-of-consecutive-releases/))

 - Development teams can casually flex up or down in size (in the trunk).
 Proof?
-[Google do Trunk Based Development](/game-changers/index.html#google-revealing-their-monorepo-trunk-2016) and they have **25000 developers and QA automators** in that trunk.
+[Google do Trunk Based Development](/game-changers/index.html#google-revealing-their-monorepo-trunk-2016) and have **25000 developers and QA automators** in that trunk.

 - People who practice the [Github-flow branching model](/alternative-branching-models/index.html#github-flow) will feel that this is quite similar, but there is one small difference.

 - People who practice the Gitflow branching model will find this **very different**, as will many developers used to the popular ClearCase, Subversion, Perforce, StarTeam, VCS [branching models of the past](/alternative-branching-models/index.html#legacy-branching-models).

-- [Many publications](/publications/), including the best-selling Continuous Delivery book promote Trunk Based Development - this is not even controversial any more.
+- [Many publications](/publications/), including the best-selling 'Continuous Delivery' book promote Trunk Based Development - this is not even controversial any more.

 ## History